Skip to content

 This curated list of APPR resources can serve as an orientation to pretrial justice for judicial officers who are new to the bench.

-You can download all the resources below and a Word document of this page by clicking the button above.
+You can download all the resources below and a Word document of this page by clicking the red button above.
 Add additional resources for your local pretrial system, such as pretrial performance measures, and relevant new pretrial research as it is published

 APPR Roadmap for Pretrial Advancement